robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 foreground tasks should run at that time**, especially if they execute system calls.
 The effects is hardly to predict, although most of the time the device simply crashes.
+- ESP32 The server is supported from version='v1.9.3-575 on.
+That is the version which introduced webrepl.

 ## Start-up